wilt00x/Typhoon/README.md

 > (generate a ropchain that can be executed or written in a file at any time)

 **- An hexadecimal viewer / editor** -> v0.1
-> (observe the hexadecimal and ascii equivalent of the program or write a string at a specified location.)
+> (observe the hexadecimal and ascii equivalent of the program or write a string at a specified location)

 ## Available for which architectures?